-D.3 Recovering the Main BIOS Block with a USB Device
+D.3 Recovering the BIOS Block with a USB Device

-This feature allows the user to recover the main BIOS image using a USB-attached device without additional utilities used.
-A USB flash device such as a USB Flash Drive, or a USB CD/DVD ROM/RW device can be used for this purpose.
-However, a USB Hard Disk drive cannot be used for BIOS recovery at this time.
+This feature allows the user to recover a BIOS image using a USB-attached device without the need for additional utilities.
+A USB flash device such as a USB flash drive or a USB CD/ DVD device can be used for this purpose.
+A USB hard disk drive cannot be used for BIOS recovery at this time.

-The file system supported by the recovery block is FAT (including FAT12, FAT16, and FAT32), which is installed on a bootable or non-bootable USB-attached device.
-However, the BIOS might need several minutes to locate the SUPER.ROM file if the media size becomes too large due to the huge volumes of folders and files stored in the device.
+The file system supported by UEFI is FAT (including FAT12, FAT16, and FAT32) installed on a bootable or non-bootable USB-attached device.
+Note that the BIOS might need several minutes to locate the SUPER.ROM file if the media size becomes too large because it contains too many folders and files.

-To perform UEFI BIOS recovery using a USB-attached device, follow the instructions below:
+To perform UEFI BIOS recovery using a USB-attached device, follow the instructions below.

-Using a different machine, copy the "Super.ROM" binary image file into the Root "\" directory of a USB device or a writable CD/DVD.
+1. Using a different system, copy the "Super.ROM" binary image file into the disc Root "\" Directory of a USB device or a writeable CD/DVD.

-Note 1: If you cannot locate the "Super.ROM" file in your drive disk, visit our website at www.supermicro.com to download the BIOS package.
-Extract the BIOS binary image into a USB flash device and rename it "Super.ROM" for BIOS recovery use.
+Note: If you cannot locate the "Super.ROM" file in your driver disk, visit our website at www.supermicro.com to download the BIOS image into a USB flash device and rename it "Super.ROM".